scgbern/scgpico/content/wiki/events/woor2006/instructionspracticalarrangements/index.md

 <h2>SCHEDULE</h2>

 Below is a flexible schedule we will use for the workshop.
-The only constraints are that (1) we have two 25 minute presentations where two volunteers (Andy Zaidman and Yann-GaÃ«l Guéhéneuc) will do their best to summarize the position papers;
+The only constraints are that (1) we have two 25 minute presentations where two volunteers (Andy Zaidman and Yann-Gaël Guéhéneuc) will do their best to summarize the position papers;
   (2) we will break up in two subgroups before lunch;
   (3) the lunch and coffe break times as set-up by the larger ECOOP organization